5 missing Marines declared dead in warplanes crash off Japan

-TOKYO (AP) — The U.S. military has declared five missing crew members dead after their refueling plane collided with a fighter jet last week off Japan’s southern coast, and halted search and recovery operations.
+TOKYO (AP) — The U.S. military said Tuesday that five missing crew members have been declared dead after their refueling plane collided with a fighter jet last week off Japan’s southern coast, and that search and recovery operations have been halted.

-The five crew members were on a KC-130 refueling aircraft that collided last Thursday with an F/A-18 Hornet during regularly scheduled training.
+The five were on a KC-130 Hercules refueling aircraft that collided last Thursday with an F/A-18 Hornet during regular training.
+The warplanes crashed into the sea south of Japan’s Shikoku island.

 Two crew members in the F/A-18 were recovered after the accident, but one died.
 The U.S. Marines said the survivor was in stable condition when rescued.